saikatb/Titanic_Deceision_Tree/Titanic_DT_Without_Familysize.md

            [ 7.75      ,  3.        ,  0.        , ..., 32.        ,
              0.        ,  0.        ]])
 ```
-Using decision tree claissifier decision tree been implemented on X and Y and the feature importance been estimaated.
+Using decision tree claissifier *decision tree* algorithm has been implemented on X and Y and the feature importance has been estimaated.

 ```python
 my_tree_one = tree.DecisionTreeClassifier(criterion="entropy", max_depth=3)